stephengold/Heart/README.md

 [The Heart Project][heart] provides a general-purpose add-on library for [the jMonkeyEngine (JME) game engine][jme].

-It contains 4 sub-projects:
+It contains 3 sub-projects:

  1. HeartLibrary: the Heart runtime library and its automated tests
  2. HeartExamples: demos, examples, and non-automated test software
- 3. HeartAssets: generate assets included in HeartLibrary
- 4. J3oDump: a command-line utility to dump J3O assets
+ 3. J3oDump: a command-line utility to dump J3O assets

 Complete source code (in Java) is provided under
 [a 3-clause BSD license][license].